Big data is changing the way we do business and creating a need for data engineers who can collect and manage large quantities of data.

-Data engineering is the practice designing and building systems for collecting, storing, and analyzing data.
+Data engineering is the practice designing and building systems for collecting, storing, and analyzing data at scale.
 It is a broad field with applications in just about every industry.
-Organizations have the ability to collect massive amounts of data, and they need data infrastructure and personnel to sort and analyze the information.
+Organizations have the ability to collect massive amounts of data, and they need the right people and technology to ensure the data is in a highly usable state by the time it reaches the data scientists and analysts.

 Data engineers work in a variety of settings to build systems that collect, manage, and convert raw data into usable information for data scientists and business analysts to interpret.
 Their ultimate goal is to make data accessible so that organizations can use it to evaluate and optimize their performance.